mesosphere/marathon/docs/artifact-store.md

 The path in the asset store is computed that way:

-* MD5 sum of the complete URL builds the folder
+* HEAD Request to the asset
+* if ETag is available, take ETag HTTP Header
+* if ETag is not available (dumb HTTP server), download the resource and compute the Sha-1 hash manually
 * filename of the url remains the same

-The complete path is {artifact store base}/{md5 of url}/{filename of asset}
+The complete path is {artifact store base}/{ETag or ContentHash}/{filename of asset}
+This effectively will create a path, that is unique to the content of the resource.
+If the same URL holds a different entity, a new path is created.
+The same path is downloaded only once.
+In other words if the path is available in the artifact store, it is not downloaded again.

 ### Prerequisites

 To use this feature, all assets need to be resolvable by marathon itself.
+To circumvent manual content hash creation, the http server should support HTTP ETag Header.